 Sample B – rich vanilla, toffee, caramel, Boston Baked Beans, slight rye spice, musty oak

-Sample C – big funky toffee and sharp vanilla, subtle baking spice, musty oak
+Sample C – big funky toffee & sharp vanilla, subtle baking spice, musty oak

 Nose summary: While all of these pours carried the expected Turkey nose, Sample B was a touch more complex and balanced.
-Sample A and Sample C were very similar; however, Sample A suffered from a slight grainy note while Sample C was a touch heavy on the funk.
-Both A and C weren’t as balanced as B, which reminded me of Russell’s Reserve 10-year a bit.
+Sample A and Sample C were very similar; however, Sample A suffered from a slight grainy note, while Sample C was a touch heavy on the funk.
+Both A and C weren’t as balanced as B, which reminded me of Russell’s Reserve Ten-Year.

 Sample B – warm vanilla, toffee, fresh baked bread, sweet rye spice, musty oak